reactioncommerce/reaction-docs/developer/deploying/database.md

 16. `db.cfs_gridfs.large.chunks.createIndex({ files_id: 1, n: 1 })` - useful if media is stored in db
 17. `db.cfs_gridfs.thumbnail.chunks.createIndex({ files_id: 1, n: 1 })` - useful if media is stored in db
 18. `db.cfs_gridfs.medium.chunks.createIndex({ files_id: 1, n: 1 })` - useful if media is stored in db

+If you are using the default meteor database, you can connect to mongodb by running `meteor mongo` in the reaction directory.
+And then `use meteor`, then run the above commands.